madarahr/petrophysics-project/README.md

 # Project Structure
 - petrophysics-project/petrophysics.ipynb # EDA to explore the data and initial selection of the regression model
-- petrophysics-project/formationDepth_prediction.ipynb # selection of ideal regression model and applying it to test
+- petrophysics-project/formationDepth_prediction.ipynb (https://github.com/madarahr/petrophysics-project/blob/main/formationDepth_prediction.ipynb) # selection of ideal regression model and applying it to test
 - data/		# Raw and cleaned datasets
-- notebooks/	# Jupyter notebooks for EDA and for final model use in prediction
+- notebooks/	# Jupyter notebooks for EDA (petrophysics.ipynb) and for final model (formationDepth_prediction.ipynb) use in prediction
 - images/	# Saved plots and visualizations
 - output/ # .csv files
 - README.md  # Project documentation